 The #1 Mistake Most Entrepreneurs Make on Pinterest

 Are you using Pinterest for your business yet?
-Many brands are reporting that Pinterest drives more traffic to their websites than LinkedIn, Google+ and YouTube, combined!
-That means huge exposure to new customers, clients and sales.
+Many brands are reporting that Pinterest drives more traffic to their websites than LinkedIn, Google+ and YouTube, combined and I’ve definitely seen this for my own sites, too!
+That means huge exposure to new customers, clients and sales on an ongoing basis.

-But, are you making this mistake on Pinterest?
+But, are you making this big Pinterest mistake?

 Pinterest is all about sharing your interests and what you love!
 It’s about discovering new products, new services and new brands.

 It only makes sense to think that if you are using Pinterest, you should create boards that are all about your interests and what you like.

 But that’s where most entrepreneurs get Pinterest wrong.

 If you are using Pinterest to promote your business, your books, your services, your website or your programs, you should be creating boards around what your TARGET MARKET & AUDIENCE is or might be interested in, not what YOU are interested in!